Sunday, May 25, 2014

 I wonder where that expression came from.
-As I write this, the kids are watching one of those BBC nature videos.
+As I write this, we are watching one of those BBC nature videos.
 The erudite voice of some distinguished British gentleman is telling everyone about the glorious life of animals, which basically consists in sleeping, seeking food, mating, and avoiding predators.
-And it is a wonderful thing, in its own way, the multitude of diverse ways in which animals all over the world--in all their many colors and shapes and sizes--use their remarkable instincts to seek food, to mate, and to avoid predators; in a word, to live.
+And it is a wonderful thing, in its own way, the multitude of diverse ways in which animals all over the world -- in all their many colors and shapes and sizes -- use their remarkable instincts to seek food, to mate, and to avoid predators; in a word, to live.
 But it takes a bit of the romance out of my lonely black bird.
 There is surely much poetry in his sturdy vigil, perched atop a fence post.
 All the splendor and spontaneity of his instincts are focused on the task of living.
 For him it means spying the worm, the grub, tending the nest, avoiding the cat.

 But he is not free.